The Benefits of Positive Input Ventilation (PIV) Systems

 What Is a Positive Input Ventilation (PIV) System?

-The result?
-A consistent circulation of clean, dry air, which helps reduce humidity levels, minimises condensation, and significantly lowers the risk of damp and mould growth.
+The result is a more consistent circulation of cleaner, drier air, which can help reduce humidity, minimise condensation, and lower the risk of damp and mould growth.

 1. Condensation and Mould Growth

-One of the most visible signs of inadequate ventilation is condensation on windows, walls, and ceilings.
-This occurs when warm, moist air comes into contact with cooler surfaces and turns into water droplets.
-If not addressed, this moisture creates the ideal environment for mould spores, which can damage paintwork, plaster, furniture, and even health.
+One of the clearest signs of inadequate ventilation is condensation appearing on windows, walls, and ceilings.
+This happens when warm, moisture-heavy air comes into contact with colder surfaces and turns into water droplets.
+If the issue continues, that moisture can create the ideal conditions for mould to grow.

 3. Hidden Structural Damage